A customer goes through a series of minor actions before executing a significant conversion goal. Examples of micro-conversions are

 - You get a better understanding of your clients and the reasoning behind their actions.
 You’ll see the whole picture — not just actual buyers.

-- You are going to detect weak links in the sales chain, thus improve the key aspects of conversion.
-Users get stuck at a certain step?
+- You are going to detect weak links in the sales chain, thus improve the critical aspects of the customer journey.
+Users get stuck at a particular step?
 Remove the obstacle or even give them a boost.

 - Micro conversions cover territories far beyond your website.
-You can even track level of engagement through social networks, emails, etc.
+You can even track the level of engagement through subsequent actions as page views count, the product added to the wishlist, newsletter signups, etc.

-- It allows to evaluate the efficiency of different conversion increasing strategies and individual elements of the website.
-All А/В tests are basically built on a principle of micro conversion tracking.
+- It allows us to evaluate the efficiency of different conversion increasing strategies and individual elements of the website.
+All a/b tests are built on a principle of micro-conversion tracking.

-- It allows to put together informative and detailed reports for executive teams.
+- It allows us to put together informative and detailed reports for executive teams.

-A typical ecommerce funnel finely represents a user flow and can also be applied to users who are not converted in the general sense of it.
+A typical e-commerce funnel finely represents a user flow and can also be applied to users who not converted in the general sense of it.